armandofox/armandofox.github.io/_pages/music-theater/1p-lacage.md

-All in all, _La Cage_ is a great story, full of heart, and an important milestone in LGBTQ+ history not only in the theatrical sense, but as a megaphone announcing an era in which LGBTQ+ people would not only "come out of the closet" but demand the dignity and respect to announce "I Am What I Am."
+All in all, _La Cage_ is a great story, full of heart, and an important milestone in LGBTQ+ history not only in the theatrical sense, but as a megaphone announcing an era in which LGBTQ+ people would not simply "come out of the closet" but demand the dignity and respect to announce "I Am What I Am."

-I'm honored working alongside many members of that community, including actors who are also professional drag performers in the Bay Area, to help tell this story.
+I'm honored to be working alongside many members of that community, including actors who are also Bay Area drag performers, to help tell this story.